fosteruk/mzen/README.md

     - equality (must be equal to another field in the same object)
     - email
   - Supports custom validators
-  - Specify default values
+  - Default values
     - Default value is used when validating, inserting or updating a field with an undefined or null value
   - Type-casting
     - When field type is configured, value is cast to the required type on validation, insert or update
     - Cast failure produces a validation error
-      - For example: casting the string 'three' to type number would produce NaN resulting in a validation error
+      - e.g. casting the string 'three' to type number would produce NaN resulting in a validation error
-    - Supported types
-      - string
-      - number
-      - boolean
-      - Date
-      - ObjectID (BSON/MongoDB)
+    - Supports ObjectID type (BSON/MongoDB)